 3. It’s not your son’s dog anymore.

 Happy hint: Lots of parents like to sound resentful that their grown child’s pet is with them for an extended visit (like the rest of its life), but I don’t think this is usually a genuine resentment.
-Think of it this way: Your adult child thinks so much of you they have left you a perpetual present!
+Think of it this way: Your adult child thinks so much of you that he or she has left you a perpetual present!

 4. A fecal sample is just that: A sample.

 A stool sample does not mean three pounds of dog poo on a shovel.
-We need less than a gram.
-Think of how much that Papillion poops.
+We need less than 1 gram.
+Think of how much that papillon poops.
 Then cut that amount in half.
 That’s more than enough.